arduino/docs-content/content/hardware/09.kits/maker/iot-bundle/tutorials/the-nerd/content.md

 ### In a Nutshell

 The Nerd will need food which you can give it by pressing its button.
-Otherwise, it will complain by making noise with the buzzer until you either feed it or put it in sunlight.
+Otherwise, it will die.
 The nerd will be connected to the Arduino Cloud, where we can visualize the amount of food the Nerd has and the level of light it is in.
-The Cloud will also handle the timing elements needed in the code.
 If the Nerd runs out of food, it will die dramatically, making a lot of noise.

 ### Components